digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 their datatypes and templates are not upgradeable.

-This means that datatypes in an LF 1.17 package with fields that use datatyps from an LF 1.15 dependency cannot ever upgrade those datatypes, so that package will remain a dependency forever.
+This means that datatypes in an LF 1.17 package with fields that use datatyps from an LF 1.15 dependency cannot ever upgrade those datatypes, so that package remains a dependency forever.

 As an example, assume we have three packages:
 * ``main``, which uses LF 1.17, with module ``Main``